rana-saeed/Trivia-API/backend/README.md

 - Returns:
     1. An object with a single key, `categories`, that contains a object of id: category_string key:value pairs.
     2. A boolean `success`, indicating if categoris retrieval from database was successful or not.
-    3. An int `total_categories` indicating total number of categories found.
+    3. An int `total_categories`, indicating total number of categories found.
     4. A status code of `200` in case of success or `404` in case no categories found.

 - Sample Response: